deepchem/jaxchem/README.md

 [![](https://github.com/deepchem/jaxchem/workflows/main/badge.svg)](https://github.com/deepchem/jaxchem/actions?query=workflow%3Amain)

 JAXChem is a JAX-based deep learning library for complex and versatile chemical modelings.
-We welcome to contribute any chemical modelings for JAX.
+We welcome to contribute any chemical modelings with JAX.

+NOTE : This is a 2020 GSoC project with Open Chemistry.
+Please confirm the details from [here](https://summerofcode.withgoogle.com/projects/#4840359860895744).

 ## (WIP) Installation